timpelplomp/hyde_current/_posts/2021-04-24-send-hey-mail-from-forwarding-address.md

 tags: [workflow]
 ---

-[HEY mail](https://hey.com/) announced a while back you can [send emails from external email addresses using SMTP](https://hey.com/features/send-as/).
+[HEY mail](https://hey.com/) ANNOUNCED a while back you can [send emails from external email addresses using SMTP](https://hey.com/features/send-as/).
 Just the other day, they now finally also announced that [their take on custom domains](https://hey.com/domains/).

 I've been waiting to hook up my existing HEY mail address with my custom domain's forwarding addresses, so that I don't have to set up MX records for email on my custom domain's DNS.